-R & I Gear do not list prices on their webpage so you will need to contact them for a quote.
+R & I Gear do not list prices on their website so you’ll need to contact them for a quote.

 Have a bit of a look around online for parts or other materials that can’t be sourced from either of these two.
 Hobbyking.com and Ebay are a great place to start.
 Also check out your local hobby shop for basics like balsa, foam, glue, scalpels, etc.

 Model solar cars are powered by brushed coreless DC motors.
 These have maximum efficiencies of almost 90% and are very good at electrical-mechanical power conversion at low powers.
-Brushless DC motors similar to the ones a lot of RC cars, planes and boats use can be a little more efficient but tend to reach these figures when a lot more power is involved.
+Brushless motors similar to the ones a lot of RC cars, planes and boats use can be a little more efficient but tend to reach these figures when a lot more power is involved.
 Additional circuitry is also required for controlling electronic commutation.

 While inexpensive hobby motors and those recovered from VCRs can be used to successfully power a model solar car, their performance is generally inferior to the high quality motors used in the most competitive model solar cars.
 Three manufacturers of such high quality motors are listed below.